 You’ll probably find that visiting Barcelona’s museums takes a good chunk of the day, especially if you make it to Montjuïc.
 But once you finish up, hop on the metro or grab a cab to the neighborhood of Gràcia to break away from the tourist crowds you’ve been around all day.

 Gràcia is a quieter area of Barcelona and more residential.
 Since it’s set outside of the city center, you’ll find there are less crowds and lower prices as well.
+This part of the city is also one of the best spots to experience Barcelona nightlife!

 One of the best things to do in Gràcia is visit Casa Vincens, a summer chalet designed by Gaudi that opened to the public in 2017.
 It’s one of the famous architect’s earliest works, boasting splendid colors, ornate details, a stunning garden, and a terracotta-tiled rooftop with glorious views.